misterrodg/FacilityMapper/readme/FIND.md

 #### Airport Commands

-`--airport` is available to select an airport to generate a manifest for it, with the following manifest type options:
+`--airport` is available to select an airport to generate a manifest for it.
+By default, using `--airport` selects all of the following manifest type options:

 | Switch          | Map Type                        |
 | --------------- | ------------------------------- |